-When these events occur, sometimes it may seem logical to just go home, or back to your apartment, hotel or dorm room, and take care of things yourself.
-Maybe, you don’t feel hurt at the time of the accident or you’re not bleeding.
+When these events occur, sometimes it may seem logical to just go home and take care of your injuries yourself.
+Lots of us do this, simply because we feel like we aren’t seriously hurt at the time of the accident and that time will heal our injuries.

 Protecting Your Legal Rights After A Car Accident Or Other Personal Injury